richter43/GPU-ABC/report/paper.md

 1. Initialize the bee's solutions.
 2. Compute every bee's fitness.
-3. The employed bee selects a random employed bee (With equal probability on selecting any of them), computes a potential solution (As seen in [@eq:randomvar] and its fitness, and, if it performs better, the new solution is adopted.
+3. The employed bee selects a random employed bee (With equal probability on selecting any of them), computes a potential solution (As seen in [@eq:randomvar]) and its fitness, and, if it performs better, the new solution is adopted.
-4. The onlooker bee selects a random employed bee (Giving preference to the bees with the best fitnesses as seen in [@eq:probFitness]), computes a potential solution (As seen in [@eq:randomvar] and its fitness, and, if it performs better, the new solution is adopted.
+4. The onlooker bee selects a random employed bee (Giving preference to the bees with the best fitnesses as seen in [@eq:probFitness]), computes a potential solution (As seen in [@eq:randomvar]) and its fitness, and, if it performs better, the new solution is adopted.
-5. In the event that a bee has not improved its solution for a given amount of cycles, the bee is turned into a scout bee, which sets its solution wiith random values.
+5. In the event that a bee has not improved its solution for a given amount of cycles, the bee is turned into a scout bee, which sets its solution with random values.
 6. Repeat from 3 until the cycles end.